INTRODUCING THE TASTE OF PLACE TRAILS

 Plant-based options everywhere you go

 Pushing south down Loch Fyne we come to Lochgilphead and a brace of vegan delights.
-The Smiddy in Lochgilphead create both vegan savoury options, as well as tempt with vegan cakes.
+The Smiddy in Lochgilphead creates both vegan savoury options, as well as tempt with vegan cakes.
 It’s an atmospheric setting too, again echoing the changing times and tastes in Argyll as it’s set in an old blacksmith’s workshop in a historic stone building.
-Salty Dog meanwhile excels with its ever changing vegan specials in the same town overlooking Loch Fyne.
+Salty Dog meanwhile excels with its ever-changing vegan specials in the same town overlooking Loch Fyne.

 No need to mull it over - vegan choices are on offer